redaantar/mali-route-backend/README.md

    cd osrm-mali-backend
    ```

-2. Create a `.env` file in the root directory with the following content:
+2. Create a `.env` file in the root directory with the following content (not required, the `.env` file already exist in this repo) :
    ```
    OSRM_URL=http://localhost:5001
    LOG_LEVEL=INFO